emersonsmall/blast-app/README.md

 ## Architecture

-The application is containerized and consists of two services, a server and a worker, as defined in `docker-compose.yml`.
+The application is containerised and consists of two services, a server and a worker, as defined in `docker-compose.yml`.

   * **Server**: An Express.js application that provides the API endpoints.
   * **Worker**: A Node.js application that processes the BLAST jobs asynchronously.